udacity/ML_SageMaker_Studies/Project_Plagiarism_Detection/README.md

 # Plagiarism Project, Machine Learning Deployment

-This repository contains code and associated files for deploying a plaiarism detector using AWS SageMaker.
+This repository contains code and associated files for deploying a plagiarism detector using AWS SageMaker.

 ## Project Overview